SiddhantChauhan1/HostelManagerX/README.md

 # HostelManagerX
-Full stack web application allows:
+Full stack web application, allows:
 1. Admins to perform CRUD operations on student Records.
 2. Students to view their information